dkshubert/unNESassary/README.md

 There's also a vaguely named (but convenient) `everything.sh` script that I've been using to do a complete code formatting, build, documentation generation, application test run to rapidly test changes.

-# Project Status
+## Current Project Status

 I'm still very much in the scaffolding stage of this project.
 Nothing works, and I'm just getting started loading ROMs.
-There's a list of [TODOs](./TODOS.md) that I'm keeping active until I get basic emulation working, at which point I plan on cutting over to the github issue tracker and getting more methodical about the individual bugs as they arise.
+There's a list of [TODOs](./TODOs.md) that I'm keeping active until I get basic emulation working, at which point I plan on cutting over to the github issue tracker and getting more methodical about the individual bugs as they arise.
 Currently, however, the project is in such a state of newness that being overly formal about issue tracking seems like a waste of time.